infinitered/ignite/docs/quick-start/getting-started.md

 * normal React JS projects
 * empty directories ( not even joking! you can use this with other programming languages.  :O )

-Not all plugins work in all environments, but you can certainly take advantage of the many features of Ignite (such as the code generators).
+Not all plugins work in all environments, but you can certainly take advantage of the many features of Ignite CLI (such as the code generators).

-## Continue your Learning

-To continue your introduction to Ignite, see the Editing an Ignite App (working title) page.